Perspective Providence Therapy, Inc

 For clients with PPO insurance plans from all other insurance companies, I would be out-of-network, and am happy to provide you with a Superbill upon request.
 This includes information necessary for insurance to consider reimbursement (e.g. diagnosis, procedure code).
 You will then use this to apply for reimbursement from your insurance company.
 I encourage you to speak with your insurance provider to verify your mental health, out-of-network benefits.

 All cancellations or rescheduling should be made at least 48 hours in advance of your scheduled session.
-No showed appointments incur the full session cost ($175).
-Late cancellations (cancelled with less than 48 hours notice) incur a $100 fee.
+No showed appointments and late cancellations incur the full cost of the appointment fee ($200-300).
+Any cancellations beyond 3 in a year are charged at the session rate.

 if clients miss 3 or more appointments in a 3-month period, then I will no longer be able to hold a designated therapy time slot.
 I will be happy to have a discussion at that time related to the frequency of sessions, or to explore referral options.